googleapis/nodejs-prediction/README.md

 This library follows [Semantic Versioning](http://semver.org/).

-This library is considered to be in **alpha**.
-This means it is still a work-in-progress and under active development.
-Any release is subject to backwards-incompatible changes at any time.
+This library is **deprecated**.
+This means that it is no longer being actively maintained and the only updates the library will receive will be for critical security issues.

 More Information: [Google Cloud Platform Launch Stages][launch_stages]